When Amazon arrives, the business landscape in the Nordics will change dramatically. Buckle up!

 According to statistics from PostNord, one of Scandinavia’s largest logistics solutions providers, Swedes spent roughly €8.7 billion online last year.
 Most of that time via their smartphones.
 That’s the most of all the other Nordic countries.
 On the other hand, few, if any, Swedish competitors offer anything like the next-day delivery magic that has become the norm for most Prime customers.

-Even though there’s still no official launch date, you can certainly expect the world’s seventh-largest retailer to have a massive impact on Nordic retailers in the near future.
+You can certainly expect the world’s seventh-largest retailer to have a massive impact on Nordic retailers in the near future.
 The retail apocalypse has been looming over our heads for ages now, and businesses across the Nordics are worried.
 Is this it?
 Is this how traditional retail ends?
 Not with a bang, but with the measly click of a mouse?

 “The Amazon effect” on retail